How a KiwiSaver account can kick start your child's financial future

 "Time in the market" refers to the concept that the longer an investor stays invested in the financial markets, the greater the potential benefits over time.
 Longer investment periods allow for compounding returns.
 Over time, earnings on an investment generate additional returns, and these returns, in turn, generate more returns.
 Compounding can significantly boost the overall growth of an investment.

-3. An introduction to investments:
+3. An introduction to investments

 Introducing children to the concept of KiwiSaver can provide valuable financial education and instil good savings habits.
 As your child gets older, they can learn about important investing concepts and risk and reward to help set them up for success.